DataDog/integrations-extras/fiddler/README.md

 ## Overview

 This check monitors AI model performance using [Fiddler][1] through the Datadog Agent.
-Fiddler monitors model drift model performance for AI models.
+Fiddler monitors model drift and performance for AI models.

 ## Setup